inducer/pycuda/doc/source/misc.rst

 * Ian Ozsvald and Fabrizio Milo provided patches.
 * Min Ragan-Kelley solved the long-standing puzzle of why PyCUDA did not work on 64-bit CUDA on OS X (and provided a patch).
+* Tomasz Rybak solved another long-standing puzzle of why reduction failed to work on some Fermi chips.

 Licensing
 =========